Hercule Poirot (film series)

-Hercule Poirot is a mystery film series developed by 20th Century Studios based on the literary character of the same name created by Agatha Christie.
-It stars Kenneth Branagh who directed all three films.
+Hercule Poirot (/ˈɛərkjuːl ˈpwɑːroʊ/, /hɜːrˈkjuːl pwɑːˈroʊ/) is a mystery film series developed by 20th Century Studios based on the eponymous book series created by Agatha Christie.
+It stars Kenneth Branagh, who directed all three films.
 The series has grossed over $600 million worldwide and has received a generally positive critical reception.

 Development

 Following the commercial success of Murder on the Orient Express (2017), 20th Century Fox announced plans for a sequel, with Kenneth Branagh returning as director and reprising his role as Hercule Poirot.
 The sequel, Death on the Nile, was officially confirmed shortly after the first film's release in 2017.
 Screenwriter Michael Green, who adapted Murder on the Orient Express, was brought back to pen the script.
 Production was initially set to begin in mid-2019, but delays pushed principal photography to September 2019.
 The film was primarily shot at Longcross Studios in England, with additional filming in Egypt.
 Originally scheduled for a 2020 release, Death on the Nile faced multiple delays due to the COVID-19 pandemic before ultimately premiering in February 2022 under the now-rebranded 20th Century Studios.

 Before the release of Death on the Nile, Branagh expressed interest in continuing the series with more Poirot adaptations.
 A third installment was later confirmed, titled A Haunting in Venice, based on Agatha Christie's novel Hallowe'en Party.
 Michael Green returned as the screenwriter, with Branagh once again directing and starring as Poirot.
 The film marked a shift in tone from its predecessors, incorporating gothic horror elements.
 Filming took place in Venice and at Pinewood Studios in late 2022.
 A Haunting in Venice was released in September 2023, receiving a generally positive critical response.

 Branagh has since stated that he remains open to further adaptations, citing Agatha Christie's extensive library of Poirot stories as potential material for future films.